T351 Week 3 - Summer 2015

 - Interview tips

-- Midterm Quiz today
+- Midterm Quiz today will review before taking.

 - Lab Thursday - No formal lab instruction - time is reserved for you to shoot your interview/feature stories